-- Accurate and kept up to date - any inaccurate data must be deleted or rectified without delay
+- be accurate and kept up to date - any inaccurate data must be deleted or rectified without delay;

-- Kept for no longer than is necessary for the purposes for which it is processed
+- be kept for no longer than is necessary for the purposes for which it is processed; and

 - Details of your qualifications, experience, employment history (including job titles, salary and working hours) and interests;

 - Information regarding your criminal record;

 - Information about your previous academic and/or employment history, including details of any conduct, grievance or performance issues, appraisals, time and attendance, from references obtained about you from previous employers and/or education providers;